4 Things First-Time Home Sellers Should Know Before Selling

 It’s not uncommon for people to want to sell their homes after living there for most of their adult lives.
 When that time comes, there are a few things you need to know so that you are not disappointed by the outcome.
-These tips are useful for first-time sellers.
+Pay attention to these tips for first-time home sellers.

 1. Don’t be too emotionally involved